 Methodology of worldwide tech study

-Dell designed and conducted this study – of which healthcare was just one piece – through partnership with research firm TNS, which surveyed 2038 respondents.
+Dell designed and conducted this study – healthcare was just one piece – through a partnership with research firm TNS, which surveyed 2038 respondents.
 The respondents were IT executives at midsize firms in both the public and private sectors across the planet.
-They were positioned throughout 11 global regions and represented a wide spectrum of industries.
+They were positioned throughout 11 global regions and represented a broad spectrum of industries.
 Results were then segmented into findings for each area of the world and field of business.
-Surveys were completed between July and September, and TNS gave the study a margin of error of +/- 2.2%.
+Surveys were completed between July and September, and TNS gave the study a +/- 2.2% margin of error.

 What the study revealed

-- More than 4 out of 5 healthcare companies are using a private or hybrid system, evenly divided between the two (43% each, totaling 86%).
+- More than 4 out of 5 healthcare companies use a private or hybrid system, evenly divided between the two (43% each, totaling 86%).

-- However, less people were “very confident” in the security of private cloud data, a total of 64%.
+- However, fewer people were “very confident” in the security of private cloud data, a total of 64%.

 - Interestingly enough, affordability was not considered the top cloud benefit by respondents.
 Instead, enhanced resource distribution was chosen as its top strength, beating out cost-effectiveness (39%) with almost half of the vote (46%).

 As mentioned above, the Dell study looked broadly at the marketplace.
-Overall, 97% of midsize business IT executives said that their company would be utilizing cloud in some manner, one point higher than healthcare.
-In other words, whether or not public perception is that cloud is unsafe for sensitive data, healthcare firms are realizing how to make it work FOR them, as is true throughout the global business world.
+Overall, 97% of midsize business IT executives said that their company would be utilizing the cloud in some manner, one point higher than healthcare.
+In other words, whether or not the public perception is that the cloud is unsafe for sensitive data, healthcare firms realize how to make it work FOR them, as is true throughout the global business world.